App store ranking factors: App Store vs. Google Play

 Tip: When writing your keywords in App Store Connect, separate them by comma and avoid spaces, articles, and prepositions.
 Use singular OR plural, and do not repeat keywords across any fields.
 As mentioned before, App Radar has a keyword indicator, which helps you choose the right keywords for your app.

 The names of your In-App Purchases (IAPs), including subscription plans, are going to be indexed by Apple.
 Each IAP has its own display name, promotional image, and description.
 Your IAPs can show up in the app store search results and even be featured in the Today tab.
 So make sure that you don’t forget to optimize them too.

 Apple’s Spotlight Search

-Through this tool, the users can search the apps installed in their mobile.
-Enabling this feature in your app helps improve the engagement because users are going to be reminded of using your app more frequently.
+Through this tool, the users can search the apps installed on their mobile.
+Enabling this feature in your app helps improve engagement because users are going to be reminded of using your app more frequently.
 The higher your engagement rate is, the higher your position on the rank will be.